trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 }
 ```

-Running the new code identifies the signature the test vector provided as invalid and correctly rejects it.
-[CVE-2024-42460](https://nvd.nist.gov/vuln/detail/CVE-2024-42460)
+Running the new code identifies the test vector's signature as invalid and correctly rejects it.
+This vulnerability resulted in [CVE-2024-42460](https://nvd.nist.gov/vuln/detail/CVE-2024-42460).

 **The second issue** is similar to the first issue.
 The DER encoding follows the Tag-Length-Value format.
 The following is an example of an encoding: